Surgery

 We are not high volume, and limit the number of procedures we do each day in order to take the utmost care with each of our patients.
 A dedicated surgical nurse is with your pet every step of the way.
-Each and every patient is closely monitored by at least two people throughout the procedure, and parameters such as oxygen saturation, blood pressure, heart rate, and temperature are continually monitored.
+At least two people closely monitor each and every patient throughout the procedure, and parameters such as oxygen saturation, blood pressure, heart rate, and temperature are continually monitored.
 Pain management is a vital aspect of our pre, intra, and post-operative surgical protocol.

 Important Questions to ask before choosing a Veterinary Hospital for your pet’s surgery: